longhorn/website/content/docs/1.4.0/advanced-resources/deploy/rancher_windows_cluster.md

 - Tainted with the taint `cattle.io/os=linux:NoSchedule`
 - Labeled with `kubernetes.io/os:linux`

-Follow this document to [Deploy Longhorn With Supported Helm Chart](#deploy-longhorn-with-supported-helm-chart) or [Setup Longhorn Components For Existing Longhorn](#setup-longhorn-components-for-existing-longhorn).
+Follow the below [Deploy Longhorn With Supported Helm Chart](#deploy-longhorn-with-supported-helm-chart) or [Setup Longhorn Components For Existing Longhorn](#setup-longhorn-components-for-existing-longhorn) to know how to deploy or setup Longhorn on a Rancher Windows cluster.

 > **Note**: After Longhorn is deployed, you can launch workloads that use Longhorn volumes only on Linux nodes.